Personalize selling with product rec quizzes 👉

 middleagemarathoner1.png

 2. Next, Dan added a Question Group to ask questions about the respondent’s personal circumstances.
-This information will be used later to send personalized advice to whoever fills in the typeform.
+This information will be used later to send personalized advice to whoever fills in the form.
 Dan first asks a Yes/No question to find out if the person struggles with injuries or not.

 3. He then added three Multiple Choice questions to the Question Group to collect more information about the person’s experiences.

-4. Dan made a second Question Group in order to capture the person’s contact details via a Short text question (for the name) and an Email question.
+4. Dan made a second Question Group to capture the person’s contact details via a Short text question (for the name) and an Email question.
 These contact options are both set to ‘Required‘.
 Dan also added a Multiple Choice question for the person to specify how they want to be contacted and to explain his privacy policy.

 Setting up the ConvertKit integration